SPEECHCOG/TSExplorer/README.md

 For cross-platform compatibility, TSExplorer uses _VLC Media Player_ to play audio and video.
 With VLC, common media player functions like play, pause, stop, and scrolling function normally. **If you need to use audio or video playback** with TSExplorer, you need to [install VLC](https://www.videolan.org/vlc/) before proceeding to use TSExplorer.
 Note that all the usage examples below require audio or video playback, i.e. installing VLC is required.

-**NOTE: In the current version of TSExplorer, installing VLC is required even if the user does not need media playback.
+**NOTE: In the current version of TSExplorer, <ins>installing VLC is required even if the user does not need media playback<ins>.
 This is a bug and will be fixed in an update in the near future.**

 ## Examples of how to use TSExplorer